angular/components/src/cdk/testing/testing.md

 #### Extending `ComponentHarness`

 The abstract `ComponentHarness` class is the base class for all component harnesses.
-To work with the CDK's component harness infrastructure, a class must extend `ComponentHarness` and implement a static property `hostSelector`.
-The `hostSelector` property is used to identify elements in the DOM that match this harness subclass.
-In most cases the `hostSelector` should be the same as the `selector` of the `Component` or `Directive` that the harness corresponds to.
+To create a custom component harness, extend `ComponentHarness` and implement the static property `hostSelector`.
+The `hostSelector` property identifies elements in the DOM that match this harness subclass.
+In most cases the `hostSelector` should be the same as the `selector` of the corresponding `Component` or `Directive`.
 For example, consider a simple popup component with a helper directive to manage some accessibility attributes:

 ```ts
 @Component({